 My current wildlife camera is the Canon 1Dx Mark II.
 The ultimate test for autofocus and freezing wildlife in action is fast flying birds (BIF), and this camera is the best one I have ever used for this.
 It does many things well, and is highly customizable to your individual style of shooting.
 It weighs a lot, is built like a tank, and the battery lasts a long time.
-If you are serious about your wildlife camera, this camera, or the earlier version 1, is the way to go.
+If you are serious about your wildlife photography this camera is the way to go.

 They don’t get much faster or more erratic than a black skimmer returning from feeding as it streaks past your vantage point on a windy day at Bolsa Chica.
 It is the autofocus that has this bird in tack sharp focus, and the frame rate that froze this bird with a nice pose.